medvedvvs/QwtWaterfall/README.md

  **~$ make**

 Usage workflow:
-* create QwtPlot with canvas
+1. create QwtPlot with canvas
-* create WF widget
+2. create WF widget
-* add WF layer[s] to the WF widget
+3. add WF layer[s] to the WF widget
-* attach WF widget to the plot canvas, where WF can draw layers
+4. attach WF widget to the plot canvas, where WF can draw layers
-* attach layers to [different] QwtPlot/axes
+5. attach layers to [different] QwtPlot/axes
+6. start timer in QwtPlot parent with WF->Update() call

 Qt/qwt versions tested: 5.12.* vs 6.1.4